stevector/d8trainingtheme/README.md

 During this hour Pantheon staff will explain Pantheon's key features and demonstrate basic usage of the dashboard and other tools.

 ## 10:30 - 10:45am: Break

+During this time, Pantheon staff can help anyone who has had difficulty registering for a Pantheon account.

 ## 10:45 - Noon: Hands-on time